D3Hunter/blog/programming/specifications/bitcoin.md

 ### glossary
 - Internal Byte Order: The standard order in which hash digests are displayed as strings
 - RPC Byte Order: reversed: The rationale for the reversal is unknown, but it likely stems from Bitcoin Core’s use of hashes (which are byte arrays in C++) as integers for the purpose of determining whether the hash is below the network target
-- target: The target is the threshold below which a block header hash must be in order for the block to valid, and `nBits` is the encoded form of the t`arget threshold` as it appears in the `block header`.
+- target: The target is the threshold below which a block header hash must be in order for the block to valid, and `nBits` is the encoded form of the `target threshold` as it appears in the `block header`.
 - Coinbase transaction(Generation transaction): The first transaction in a block.
 Always created by a miner, it includes a single coinbase.
 - `The number of Bitcoins generated per block` starts at 50 and is halved every 210,000 blocks (about four years).
 - Hash Rate: The hash rate is the measuring unit of the processing power of the Bitcoin network.